Do you want to learn the keys to effective negotiating from the worlds top FBI negotiator?

 That fast connection, building an understanding of the other person, and getting to the core of where someone is coming from is key to any form of negotiation.
 You have to see things from there perspective.

-Voss outlines a number of key skills necessary for mastering negotiations.
+Chris outlines a number of key skills necessary for mastering negotiations.

 And these techniques are not only useful in his highly specialized field.
 Anybody can utilize these techniques for use in their business and personal relationships.